hmgoforth/gps-denied-uav-localization/README.md

 # GPS-Denied UAV Localization using Pre-existing Satellite Imagery

-This repository contains the code for our paper, GPS-Denied UAV Localization using Pre-existing Satellite Imagery.
+This is the repo for our paper, GPS-Denied UAV Localization using Pre-existing Satellite Imagery.

 ### Dependencies